-Our non-employee directors held five executive sessions during the year ended December 31, 2014.
-Our current non-employee directors attended each of the executive sessions; Mark G. Papa, our former director, attended all executive sessions held prior to his departure from the Board in December 2014.

-Mr. Day was appointed by the independent directors as the presiding director for the executive sessions in 2014, and Mr. Textor has been appointed by the independent directors as the presiding director for executive sessions in 2015.
-As discussed below, the presiding director is elected annually by and from the independent directors of our Board.
+Our non-employee directors held seven executive sessions during the year ended December 31, 2015.
+Each of our non-employee directors attended each of the executive sessions.
+Mr. Textor was appointed by the non-employee directors as the presiding director for the executive sessions in 2015, and Mr. Crisp has been appointed by the non-employee directors as the presiding director for executive sessions in 2016.
+As discussed below, the presiding director is elected annually by and from the non-employee directors of our Board.